-- Third, be sure to Test Using your Test Payment Gateway account
+- Test Using your Test Payment Gateway account

-- Fourth, make sure you Test Using a Live Payment Gateway account
+- Test Using a Live Payment Gateway account

 Both Salesforce and your payment gateway provide both live (in other words production) and test (in other words sandbox) accounts, so that you can test against any customizations that you have in a Salesforce Sandbox without affecting your live configuration.
 And you can test payments on test credit cards without doing real transactions that capture funds and generate processing fees.